CoderDojoTC/python-minecraft/docs/classroom/lab-instance.rst

    working through these exercises at home, use your personal Minecraft account.

 #.
-Create a profile and make sure it uses version ``release 1.7.10``
+Create a profile and make sure it uses the latest patch in the 1.8
-   of the game.
+   release series.
+For example, you can specify ``release 1.8.4`` of the game.
 The image below illustrates what a properly configured profile will loook like:

    .. image:: _images/minecraft-profile.png